Ideation: Generating Business Ideas

 • Current options are inadequate

-• They'll pay $15/day
+• They will pay $15/day

 • We can deliver profitably at that price

-Step 3: Rank by risk Which assumption, if wrong, kills the idea?
+Step 3: rank by risk.
+Which assumption, if wrong, kills the idea?

-Step 4: Design tests For each critical assumption, design a cheap test.
+Step 4: design tests.
+For each critical assumption, design a cheap test.

 Ideation Checklist